dentarg/auth0-blog/_posts/2016-10-11-auth0-with-azure-documentdb.markdown

 }
 ```

-As you can see, this is a plain JSON object that is readable through any application consuming collection.
+As you can see, this is a plain JSON object that is readable through any application-consuming collection.

 Finally, we can create a new **Client Application** and define that we will use our custom Azure DocumentDB database on the **Connections** configuration.